altanner/intro_to_CLI/05_searching.md

 grep dog *night*
 ```

 We won't go into it here, but `grep` can search in very sophisticated ways not possible with `ctrl-f`, for example finding ambiguous spellings, returning matches a certain distance from the actual match, or being able to look ahead or behind to conditionally match the true match.
-Don't worry if that doesn't make sense!
+Don't worry if that doesn't make sense! 💙 If you are wondering what the command line version of "find and replace" is, look up a command called `sed` ("string editor") - this command is beyond the scope of this course, but is a commonly-used command for automating modification to files.

 To use wildcards in the search query itself, we have to use regular expressions ("regex").
 For example searching for variations of spelling, or when a word is near another match, or not showing the match but the word after the match, or the line after the match. ❗ **One more note on `grep`: when counting, it only counts the number of __lines__ that the match appears on.
 If the same match occurs twice on the same line, it will only count as 1 match. `grep` can count all matches, rather than lines, but you can look that up for yourself**